-At HCR, the health and safety of all our employees are primary concerns.
+At Handex, the health and safety of all our employees are primary concerns.
 We have several Emergency Response Plans in place, but for this post, we will focus on our plan for hurricanes, strong storms, snow storms, tornadoes and other major storms.
 This plan follows the recommended action timeline for pending severe weather systems.

-When an event such as these occurs, we make sure to notify all HCR employees via group email and/or text so they are aware that a response plan is taking place.
+When an event such as these occurs, we make sure to notify all Handex employees via group email and/or text so they are aware that a response plan is taking place.
 If the emergency is expected during the weekend or on a company holiday, designated employees will be contacted to return to the office to secure equipment if needed and safe to do so.

 What to Do During a Weather-Related Watch